-10.4.4 If ANY individual on the team is not comfortable swimming to shore, the entire TEAM shall remain together with the dragon boat.
+- If ANY individual on the team is not comfortable swimming to shore, the ENTIRE TEAM shall remain together with the dragon boat.
 If the decision is to swim to shore, a head count is required on shore to ensure the entire team is accounted for.

-12.0 Mandatory Dragon Boat Equipment Required on Board During Practice
+5.0 Mandatory Dragon Boat Equipment Required on Board

-- Two (2) whistles, atttached to the lifejackets.
+- Two (2) whistles, attached to the lifejackets.

 - First Aid Kit, a list of 911 addresses and a map, placed in a dry bag.

 On shore, the coach will have a binder with all participants’ emergency contact and medical information

 6.0 Reference Material